 It even happens with the Pookees, where they begin their vain quest to steal the magic gems before they even discover the existence of the gems.
 (And continue trying to pursue the gems when it was already established that they didn't want to hunt the gems anymore, when Father Time shows them their hideous human forms).

-> In Episode 52 Father Time seemed pretty convinced that the YooHoos were going to use their wish to become human again and acted surprised when they didn't.
+In Episode 52 Father Time seemed pretty convinced that the YooHoos were going to use their wish to become human again and acted amazed when they didn't.
 He should have known they wouldn't the moment he met the Eco Police in Episode 33.

-> She's a Man in Japan: Several characters originally girls underwent gender changes due to Jesse Inocalla voicing practically every additional character, but this went on to create further complications when many of them still retain their girl looks and physiology.
+She's a Man in Japan: Several characters originally girls underwent gender changes due to Jesse Inocalla voicing practically every additional character, but this went on to create further complications when many of them still retain their girl looks and physiology.

 Simpleton Voice: Pammee, though while she may not be very bright, Cheewoo is even stupider.

 Snot Bubble: One of the most focused cartoon elements, appearing since the first episode where YooHoo actually uses it to save him and Pammee from drowning, in another episode YooHoo notices that not all of them have snot bubbles when they sleep.

 [Chewoo gleefully bounds ahead upon hearing of the perilous danger]

 Lemmee: "Is she brave or is she stupid?"

 YooHoo: "She's Chewoo."